r-bar/barth.tech/content/jack/_index.md

 feeding him is generally the first thing to try.

 * No known allergies
 * Formula goes bad very quickly.
-It cannot be out unrefrigerated for more than 2 hours and cannot last in the fridge more than 48 hours.
+It cannot be opened and unrefrigerated for more than 2 hours, this includes being in the bottle.
+It cannot last in the fridge more than 48 hours.
 Expired formula should be dumped.
 * During the day he will generally eat every 2-3 hours
 * Jack is starting to eat solid foods.
 Currently he can eat pureed vegetables and single grain cereal (rice or oatmeal).